-The schema design process starts by constructing a set of column families which are useful to answer application queries.
-These column families are chosen according to a simple model of query execution which uses one or more CQL tables to answer queries in the application.
+The schema design process starts by constructing a set of tables which are useful to answer application queries.
+These tables are chosen according to a simple model of query execution which uses one or more CQL tables to answer queries in the application.

 Query Plan Generation

-In addition to these column families enumerated in step one, NoSE assumes that some application-side logic may be necessary to answer queries.
+In addition to tables enumerated in step one, NoSE assumes that some application-side logic may be necessary to answer queries.
 For example, if a particular CQL table returns data which is sorted incorrectly, the application may need to sort the data after it has been retrieved.

 Each of the query plans in step two has an associated cost.
 We use these costs to construct an integer linear program (ILP) which selects a set of CQL tables to use for the final schema.
 The ILP implicitly explores all possible combinations of the CQL tables to find the combination which has the lowest cost.